-Once you arrive at Caticlan Airport you can see this transportation counters, where you can buy tickets the “van and boat package” to Boracay island.
-It cost 150 per person, this is hustle free and more comfortable especially if you are travelling with family members with seniors and kids.
+Once you arrive at Caticlan Airport you can see this transportation counters, where you can buy tickets for “van and boat package” to Boracay island.
+It cost 150 per person, this is hassle free and more comfortable especially if you are travelling with family members with seniors and kids.
 You can also opt to take a trike outside the airport its way cheaper.
 About 7 to 10 minutes ride to Caticlan Jetty Port from the airport.
-Once you are in Caticlan Jetty Port you may proceed to registration and fill out the form.
-Then proceed to pay the terminal fee cost u 100 pesos and environmental fee is 75 pesos per person.
-Once you have paid, you can proceed inside the port building and go through security check.
+Once you are in Caticlan Jetty Port you can proceed to registration and fill out the form.
+Then go ahead to pay the terminal fee cost you 100 pesos and environmental fee is 75 pesos per person.
+Once you have paid, you can go inside the port building and go through security check.
 If you avail the package transfer you don’t need to wait in line just go straight to the boat.

 Travel time is less than 30 minutes.
 Once u are in Cagban Jetty Port (Boracay island), plenty of electric trike outside the port and will take you to your accommodation.